University of the Witwatersrand: Museums

-The university hosts at least fourteen museums.
-These include the Adler Museum of Medicine, the Palaeontology Museum and the only Geology Museum in Gauteng Province.
-The displays include a vast spectra not limited to the Taung skull, various dinosaur fossils and butterflies.

-Rock art

-The Roberts-Pager Collection of Khoisan rock art copies is located in the Van Riet Lowe building on East Campus.
+Wits University hosts nine museums, several of which are open to the public.
+These include the Origins Centre that tells the story of life, the Wits Art Museum which houses 12,000 works of African Art including the Jack Ginsberg Book Collection, the Adler Museum of Medicine on the Health Sciences Campus in Parktown, the Fossil Vault which houses the Taung Child, Little Foot, Homo naledi and various dinosaur fossils and other faunal and floral fossil collections.
+Wits is also home to the Geosciences Museum, and the Oppenheimer Life Sciences Museum.
+Some museums like the Hunterian Museum and the Gynaecological Museum are not open to the public and are used for teaching purposes only.

-Johannesburg Planetarium
+Johannesburg Planetarium now the Wits Anglo American Digital Dome

-The Johannesburg Planetarium was the first full-sized planetarium in Africa and the second in the Southern Hemisphere.
+The Johannesburg Planetarium was the first full-sized planetarium in Africa and the second in the southern Hemisphere.
 It was originally bought by the Johannesburg municipality to be set up as part of the celebration of the city's seventieth anniversary.
 After acquiring an old projector from the Hamburg Planetarium, which was modernised before being shipped to South Africa, the municipality sold the projector to the university for use as both an academic facility for the instruction of students, and as a public amenity.
 Plans for a new building to house the projector were first drawn up in 1958, and construction began in 1959.
 The planetarium finally opened on 12 October 1960.
-The Johannesburg Planetarium is often consulted by the media, and the public, in order to explain unusual occurrences in the skies over South Africa.
+The Johannesburg Planetarium was often consulted by the media, and the public, in order to explain unusual occurrences in the skies over South Africa.
 In 2010, the Johannesburg Planetarium celebrated its golden jubilee.

+The Planetarium was closed and was transformed into a Digital Dome which opened its doors to the public in February 2025.
+The planetarium was renamed to the Wits Anglo American Digital Dome.

 Wits Art Museum

-The museum's collection started in the 1950s and has since grown substantially.
+The Museum's collection started in the 1950s.
 In 1972 the Gertrude Posel Gallery was established on the ground floor of Senate House on East Campus.
 It was joined in 1992 by the Studio Gallery which formed the "lower gallery" reserved for the display of African art.
-The galleries' collections grew steadily, with the Studio Gallery becoming renowned for having one of the best collections of African beadwork in the world, and by 2002 it was decided that more space was needed.
-Thus, the Gertrude Posel Gallery and the Studio Gallery were closed.
-The ground floor of University Corner was selected as the site for the new Wits Art Museum, which now houses the collections after it was completed and launched in 2012.
+The galleries' collections grew steadily.

 Wits Theatre

-The Wits Theatre is a performing arts complex within the university, although it also caters for professional companies, dance studios and schools.
-It is run by the university's Performing Arts Administration (PAA).
+The Wits Theatre is a performing arts complex within the university.
+It is run by the Wits School of Arts.
 Prior to the opening of the Wits Theatre, the Wits Schools of Dramatic Art and Music had been staging productions in a building on campus called the Nunnery, a former convent.
 The Nunnery has been retained as a teaching venue.
+A new building, the Wits Seabrooke Music Hall was built alongside, and was opened in 2022.